NickGlenn/Frontend-Config/README.md

 Configure the [autoprefixer](https://www.npmjs.com/package/autoprefixer) PostCSS plugin and passes it the [`styles`](#styles) plugin configuration.
 Pass `null` if you don't wish to use automatic vendor prefixing.

+### useBuiltins

+`boolean`

+Automatically appends the [rollup-plugin-node-builtins](https://www.npmjs.com/package/rollup-plugin-node-builtins) and [rollup-plugin-node-globals](https://www.npmjs.com/package/rollup-plugin-node-globals) plugins to the end of the plugins list.
+This allows NodeJS provided libraries to be used by your front-end code.
+In some cases, the builtins are just a mock as there's not always a browser capable equivalent.

 ### plugins

 See [Plugin Configuration](#plugin-configuration)